 - Two $500 scholarships are being offered to college undergraduate students in the fields of agriculture, environmental studies, soils or natural resources.
 Applicants should have sophomore, junior or senior status.
 Scholarships will be awarded on the basis of a combination of academic merit and program of study, quality of the written essay, financial need, and educational and career goals that are consistent with the SWCS mission.
 The SWCS strives to foster the science and art of natural resource conservation.
 Our work targets conservation of soil, water and related natural resources on working land — land that is used to produce food, fiber and other services that improve the quality of life people experience in rural and urban communities.
 We work to discover, develop, implement and improve ways to use land that sustains its productive capacity and enhances the environment.
 The scholarships will be available in March.
 Successful applicants will be notified by postal mail soon after the committee has arrived at a decision.
 We request that winners of previous years not apply a second time.

-- Applications are available on the Keystone website or in the financial aid office, 2nd floor Lasker Hall.
+- Applications are available on the Keystone website or in the Office of Financial Aid, 2nd floor Lasker Hall.

-- Must be enrolled as a full-time student in an agricultural program at Delaware Valley College
+- Must be enrolled as a full-time student in an agricultural program at Delaware Valley University

 - Must be a full-time freshman, sophomore or junior in the year the award is made